 The industry in which we compete is characterized by rapidly changing technology, a large number of patents, and frequent claims and related litigation regarding patent and other intellectual property rights.
 There can be no assurance that our patents and other proprietary rights will not be challenged, invalidated, or circumvented; that others will not assert intellectual property rights to technologies that are relevant to us; or that our rights will give us a competitive advantage.
 In addition, the laws of some foreign countries may not protect our proprietary rights to the same extent as the laws of the United States.
-The risks associated with patents and intellectual property rights related to our products and services and avoid infringing on the proprietary rights of others," and "We must be able to operate and scale our technology effectively to manage any future growth."
+The risks associated with patents and intellectual property are more fully discussed in "Item 1A.
+Risk Factors," including the risk factors entitled "We must adequately protect our brand and the intellectual property rights related to our products and services and avoid infringing on the proprietary rights of others," and "We must be able to operate and scale our technology effectively to manage any future growth."